mlavik1/EntityComponentSystemTutorial/1-TheProblem/README.md

 # UnityBalls sample

-Simulates the movement of a number of balls inside of a box.
+This example project the movement of a number of balls inside of a box.
 The bals have a random position, speed and direction, and will bounce off the walls.

 ## How to run the project